The battle for Upper Egypt

 At a meeting Magd hosted this fall in the eerily desolate tourist hub of Luxor, some Upper Egyptians spoke of a desire to secede from Egypt.
 “The revolutionaries have lost the masses by focusing on Tahrir solely as the last castle of protection,” she said.
 “This is a failure of them, the revolution.
 They never got over Tahrir and out of the bubble.”

 Some did try.
 But they found it difficult.
 Several non-government organizations and political parties have complained of difficulties in traveling to remote areas like Assiut to mobilize.
 Ehab Sallam, a project manager and lawyer with United Group, which received funding from USAID for democracy promotion last summer, says it is harder than it seems reaching out to Egypt’s vast peripheral regions.
 “We want to link up with grassroots efforts on the ground, but in places like Assiut we haven’t really tried.
-It’s a problem, we know.”
+It’s a problem

 The bumpy road to Managabet village from the city’s main square is colorfully dotted by fruit stands, make-shift shisha stations, and entrances to dusty hamlets framed by campaign signs.